wp-plugins/cardoza-wordpress-poll/readme.txt

 if you have any queries post it at http://www.vinojcardoza.com/cardoza-wordpress-poll

 == Change Log ==

+= Version 34.04 =
+* Admin template changed from tabbed structure to  normal wordpress menu style.
+* Polish translation added (Translated by Robert Szymanski)
+* Provision for sutom CSS code included in the plugin.

 = Version 34.03 =
 * Admin css conflict with other themes and plugins is rectified now.